St Gabriel’s Day March 24th

 Today, is St Gabriel’s Day, or rather it was.
 Because the Church amalgamated the Archangel’s Celebration onto St. Michael’s Day, or Michaelmas on October 11th.
 It is now St Michael and the Archangels Day.
 You can read all about this in my post here.

 Angels and Archangels are a complex and disputed subject.
 Angels appear in many religions in some guise or other.
 But they sit in a difficult place in a modern monotheistic religion.
 Does an omnipotent God need whole levels of messengers and intermediaries?
 And Angels and their heavenly host are they semi-divine demigods?
-I will devote a whole post on the heavenly host soon.
+For more about Archangels read my post here.

 St Gabriel’s Day, is the eve of the Annunciation.
 The day he announces to the Virgin Mary that she is pregnant with the Son of God.
 The most important news the world has had, if you believe in the story.
 But more about that tomorrow.
-Tomorrow, March 25th is, arguably, the most important day in the history of the Universe.
+Tomorrow, March 25th is, from a Christian perspective, the most important day in the history of the Universe (if you are a Christian).
 It is:

 St Gabriel’s Day, the National Gallery, the Courtauld, Italian Food and Mrs Malaprop

 The tour went on via Michelangelo, Leonardo, Titian, Holbein and wound up with a Canaletto of two.
-I did it for maybe 10 years.
+I did it for maybe 10 years, and loved it.
 On one tour, I finished, went for lunch with a nagging worry in my head.
 I mulled it over.
-Had I really stood in front of a precise work of architectural perspective, and enjoined my group to look at the simple way Cannelloni had rendered the Grand Canal?
+Had I really stood in front of a precise work of architectural perspective, and enjoined my group to look at the simple way Cannelloni had rendered the water in the Grand Canal?

 It’s a great gallery!
 Do visit.